Central Bank of Ireland: Mortgage controls post crisis

 The Irish Celtic Tiger era was typified by large, interest-only mortgages, at high levels of loan-to-income values.
 After the 2011 bailout, the Central Bank introduced macro–prudential controls on mortgage lending both in terms of loan-to-value (a cap of 80% and 90% depending on circumstances), and loan-to-income (a cap of 3.5 times income).
 A limited number of exemptions to these are available to Irish banks for both of these rules on an annual basis.
 Additionally, the Irish Government introduced a Help To Buy scheme, which allows first-time buyers to receive 5% of the cost price of a house as an income tax rebate – which loosened the LTI requirements further for eligible first-time buyers.
 The post-2008 Irish economic downturn showed the small and unusual nature of Ireland's economy (e.g. where a small number of U.S. corporates are 80% of Irish tax, 25% of Irish labour, 25 of top 50 Irish firms, and 57% of Irish value-add), led to foreign banks rapidly withdrawing capital from Ireland in times of stress.

 Light-touch regulation

 In 2017, it was shown that brochures of IFSC services firms market Ireland as a "light-touch" regulatory regime.
 The Central Bank itself was paying rent to a US distressed debt-landlord who was using a Central Bank-regulated ICAV structure to avoid all Irish taxes.
 In February 2018, the Central Bank expanded the little-used L–QIAIF vehicle to give the tax benefits as Section 110 SPVs but without requiring public accounts for the Irish CRO, which was how the abuses above were uncovered.
 In June 2018, the Central Bank reported that distressed debt funds switched €55 billion, or 25% of Irish GNI*, out of Section 110 SPVs, and presumably into L–QIAIFs.
-Such actions have been highlighted as those of a "captured state" by tax-experts.
+These actions have been described by some tax experts as characteristic of a "captured state".